FarzeenZainab/nestjs-backend-development/notes.md

 we need to deal with the errors occured during data processing, for example we need to thorw a not found exception when the data is not found.
 NestJS provides these exceptions and these are built into the system.

-NestJS by default has an exception filter when lets nest return meaningful response for unhandeled errors.
+NestJS by default has an exception filter which lets nest return meaningful response for unhandeled errors.

 We can also create our own exception filters for unhandled exceptions.

 ### WORKING WITH POST

 @Post decorator is used to create a post request for the controller.
 Used to save data in the DB.
 The data from the incoming request is accessed via the @Body() decorator.

 It is a good practice to send back the resource which is created to the controller.
 For example, when a new task is created with user can see the id of the generated resource because we are returning it to the controller.